safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 <br>**8) Add VertexCreator**
-<br>Now add a VertexCreator.
+<br>Now add a VertexCreator transformer.
 Set it up to use the X/Y attributes to create a true point feature:

 ![](./Images/Img4.456.Ex6.VertexCreatorParameters.png)